Let's get started on how bloggers make money!

 I found it very interesting that my search for blog income reports revealed quite a lot of results but that most of them are very similar:

 – 90% are based in the US

-– 90% are not nomad, they work from home (or a small office)
+– 90% are not nomad, they live somewhere permanently and have found ways to earn money working from home (or a small office)

 – They are in specific niches: Digital Marketing, Finance, Parenting/family, Food and a small percentage of lifestyle/DIY/Home bloggers

-Hopefully I am starting a trend and we will start seeing more income reports from other parts of the world and other niches to increase the overall transparency and support to new starters.
+Hopefully I continued a trend and we will start seeing more income reports from other parts of the world and other niches to increase the overall transparency and support to new starters.